Nonye2K3/chia/Farming-on-many-machines.md

 ```
 * First, make sure Chia is installed on all machines and initialized by running the CLI `chia init`.
 * When creating plots on the other harvesters, use `chia plots create -f farmer_key -p pool_key`, inserting the farmer and pool keys from your main machine.
 Alternatively, you could copy your private keys over by using `chia keys add`, but this is less secure.
 After creating a plot, run `chia plots check` to ensure everything is working correctly.
 * Make a copy of your **main** machine CA directory located in `~/.chia/mainnet/config/ssl/ca` to be accessible by your harvester machines; you can share the `ssl/ca` directory on a network drive, USB key, or do a network copy to each harvester.
+You must copy the new `ssl/ca` directory with each version of `chia-blockchain`, so if you are upgrading from `beta` -> `mainnet` you must copy the new `ca` contents.

 Then for each harvester, follow these steps: